shaloo/docs.arcana/docs/howto/config_dapp.md

   root_rel_path: ..
 ---

-# Register & Configure Application
+# Register & Configure App

 In this tutorial, you will learn how to register and configure a Web3 app before integrating it with the {{config.extra.arcana.sdk_name}}.